 - Lard and beef suet are available at Revival Market on Heights Blvd.
 The lard is rendered from Mangalitsa pork produced by Revival Meats in Yoakum, TX.

-Vegetables and Fruits [Back to top]
+Vegetables and Fruits (includes CSAs and delivery services) [Back to top]

 - Farmigo - a website that helps you find a farm in your local area where you can buy fresh produce.
 There are several listed in the Houston area.